 Click this link for a gallery of individual Akhal-Teke horses you can sponsor, from $10 and up.

-Starting at age 72, many people with retirement accounts have to make minimum withdrawals, known as Required Minimum Distributions (RMDs) every year.
+Starting at age 73, many people with IRAs and other retirement accounts have to make minimum withdrawals, known as Required Minimum Distributions (RMDs) every year.
 In many cases, these retirement withdrawals are taxable.
 Those taxes can be avoided by donating directly from a retirement account, to a nonprofit like the Akhal-Teke Foundation.
 This kind of direct donation is known as a Qualified Charitable Donation (QCD).
 The respected Charity Navigator website provides an overview and step-by-step guide for this very effective way to give.

 The Akhal-Teke Foundation warmly welcomes support from philanthropists who have an organized "donor advised fund."
 To support the ATF from your donor advised fund with Fidelity, Schwab, or Mellon, just use this link.
-And learn more at DAF Direct, sponsored by Schwab and Fidelity.
+And learn more at DAF Giving 360, sponsored by Schwab and Fidelity.

 "Planned giving" refers to the time-honored approach of making a charitable donation as a bequest, or in other words, including a charitable donation in one's will.
-Consult your legal advisor, and/or contact us at this link any time for more information.
+Consult your legal advisor, and please contact us at this link any time for more information.

 Contact us anytime at this link with any questions or comments.

-Including Barn Manager, Breyer Model Horses, Purina Mills, John Deere, Akhal-Teke Association of America, Richard B. Negley and Leith Askins Negley, Katherine Yates, Rona Garm, Olwen Busch, Annina Speerli, Nancy Salminen, Joy Caughron, Lucy Leaf, Leslie Case, Lori Case, John Macone, Peter Macone, Michael Liebling, Kathryn Tannert, Yorke McGillivray, Larry and Karla Pattis, Susan McClafferty, Pia Johansen, Jose Moreira, and important Anonymous Contributors.
+Including Artur Baboev, Barn Manager, Breyer Model Horses, Purina Mills and the Purina Pro Horse Program, John Deere, Akhal-Teke Association of America, The Livestock Conservancy, Richard B. Negley and Leith Askins Negley, Katherine Yates, Rona Garm, Olwen Busch, Marcia deChadenedes, Annina Speerli, Nancy Salminen, Joy Caughron, Mary Sue Oleson, Lucy Leaf, Leslie Case, Lori Case, John Macone, Peter Macone, Michael Liebling, Kathryn Tannert, Yorke McGillivray, Larry and Karla Pattis, Susan McClafferty, Pia Johansen, Jose Moreira, Jaime Blees, Dan Thompson, Tom and Gail Frame, and important Anonymous Contributors.

-Please contact us at akhaltekefoundation@gmail.com or call 541-514-4766 to donate, for planned giving, and to discuss sponsorship opportunities.
+Please call us any time at 541-514-4766, or email us at akhaltekefoundation@gmail.com, to donate, for planned giving, and to discuss sponsorship opportunities.